 Since inception, we have financed operations primarily through the net proceeds we have received from the sales of our preferred stock and common stock as well as cash generated from the sale of subscriptions to our platform.
-We have generated losses from our operations as reflected in our accumulated deficit of \$202.0 million as of March 31, 2022 and negative cash flows from operating activities for the three months ended March 31, 2022 and 2021.
+We have generated losses from our operations as reflected in our accumulated deficit of \$249.1 million as of September 30, 2022.
+We generated negative cash flows from operating activities for the nine months ended September 30, 2022 and have historically generated negative cash flows from operating activities.
 Our future capital requirements will depend on many factors, including revenue growth and costs incurred to support our platform, including growth in our customer base and customer usage, increased research and development expenses to support the growth of our business and related infrastructure, and increased general and administrative expenses to support being a publicly-traded company.

-As of March 31, 2022, our principal sources of liquidity were cash and cash equivalents of \$300.4 million and restricted cash of \$0.9 million.
+As of September 30, 2022, our principal sources of liquidity were cash and cash equivalents of \$247.2 million and restricted cash of \$0.9 million.
+We also had \$59.3 million in long-term marketable securities that provide additional capital resources.
 Additionally, a substantial source of our cash provided by operating activities is our deferred revenue, which is included on our condensed consolidated balance sheets as a liability.
 Deferred revenue consists of the unearned portion of billed fees for our subscriptions, which is recorded as revenue over the term of the subscription agreement.
-As of March 31, 2022, we had \$75.1 million of deferred revenue, all of which was recorded as a current liability.
+As of September 30, 2022, we had \$95.5 million of deferred revenue, all of which was recorded as a current liability.
 This deferred revenue will be recognized as revenue when or as the related performance obligations are met.